mohsenmojadam2019/telstra-prior-request/README.md

 - config.prereq.http_method: HTTP methods, default to ```POST```.
 (String)
 - config.prereq.ssl_verify: whether to check ssl.
 (Boolean)
 - config.prereq.url: the url of prior-call.
 (String, unencoded url)
-- config.prereq.cache_ttl: prior-call response cache TTL (seconds). cache is disabled when ttl is set under 5.
+- config.prereq.cache_ttl: prior-call response cache TTL (seconds). cache is disabled when ttl is set no larger than 0.
 - config.request.body: overwrite the body of service-call.
 (String)
 - config.request.headers: add headers to service-call.
 (Array of strings separated by ```,```)
 - config.upstream_path_append: append path to upstream uri.
 Varaibles are compatible in the appended path.